mongodb/chatbot/CONTRIBUTING.md

 The monorepo has the following main projects, each of which correspond to a JavaScript module:

-- `chat-server`: Express.js server that performs chat functionality.
+- `mongodb-chatbot-server`: Express.js server that performs chat functionality.
 RESTful API.
-- `ingest`: CLI application that takes data from data sources and converts it to `embedded_content` used by Atlas Vector Search.
+- `mongodb-rag-ingest`: CLI application that takes data from data sources and converts it to `embedded_content` used by Atlas Vector Search.
-- `chat-ui`: React component for interfacing with the `chat-server`.
+- `chat-ui`: React component for interfacing with the `mongodb-chatbot-server`.
   Built with Leafygreen and vite.
-- `chat-core`: Common resources shared across other projects.
+- `mongodb-rag-core`: Common resources shared across other projects.
-  - You need to recompile `chat-core` by running `npm run build` every time you update it for the changes to be accessible in the other projects that dependend on it.
+  - You need to recompile `mongodb-rag-core` by running `npm run build` every time you update it for the changes to be accessible in the other projects that dependend on it.
 - `mongodb-atlas`: Collection of scripts related to managing the MongoDB Atlas deployment used by the project.